maxmruiz/jumping-dinosaur/README.md

 # jumping-dinosaur
-A dinosaur obstacle inspired by the Chrome no internet dinosaur mini-game.
+A dinosaur obstacle inspired by the Google dinosaur mini-game.